lawtonius/ColorizeVideo/README.md

 # Setup:

-Download the three files:
+Download these three files to your workspace:

-colorization_deploy_v2.prototxt
+1) colorization_deploy_v2.prototxt
-colorization_release_v2.caffemodel
+2) colorization_release_v2.caffemodel
-pts_in_hull.npy
+3) pts_in_hull.npy

-all of which can be found [here](https://code.naturkundemuseum.berlin/mediaspherefornature/colorize_iiif/-/tree/master/experimental/model)
+all of the files can be found [here](https://code.naturkundemuseum.berlin/mediaspherefornature/colorize_iiif/-/tree/master/experimental/model).

 # Algorithm: